-Adding the cost and constraints on conduit usage gives to the problem some similarity to the classical, NP-complete[1], knapsack problem: there are a bag of limited size (the set of conduits) and a set of objects (cables), with distinct costs, that must be inserted optimally in the available space.
-However, the cable routing problem has one more degree of complexity, since the cost of a cable changes as the problem evolves and the conduits become saturated.
+The given problem has some similarity to the classical, NP-complete[4], knapsack problem: there are a bag of limited size (the set of conduits) and a set of objects (cables), with distinct costs, that must be inserted optimally in the available space.
+However, the cable routing problem has one more degree of complexity: the cost of a cable changes as the problem evolves since the conduits become saturated when more and more cables are inserted.